Foreign Language Bio

 Areas of Practice

 Mr. Williams' practice encompasses a broad range of general corporate and transactional matters in both the PRC and US, including private equity and venture capital financings, mergers and acquisitions and public offerings.
-Mr. Williams has been recognized as one of the top China-based private equity/venture capital lawyers by Chambers Asia-Pacific in each year from 2009 through 2015.
-Mr. Williams is also co-chair of the Legal Committee of The American Chamber of Commerce in Shanghai.
+Mr. Williams has been recognized as one of the top China-based private equity/venture capital lawyers by Chambers Asia-Pacific in each year from 2009 through 2017.
+Mr. Williams was also co-chair of the Legal Committee of The American Chamber of Commerce in Shanghai from 2010 to 2016, and remains a vice chair today.

 In 2013, Chambers Asia-Pacific reported: “‘Professional, experienced and detailed,’ Don Williams of Sheppard, Mullin, Richter & Hampton continues to impress market observers.
 He has considerable experience of handling a wide variety of private equity and venture capital financings, and remains a popular choice for clients...”

-Over the years, Mr. Williams has represented private and public companies across many industries, including Alibaba, Alipay (支付宝(中国)网络技术有限公司), Ant Financial Services (蚂蚁金融服务), Asian Green Agriculture Corporation, Autodesk, BCD Semiconductor, Bridge Pharmaceuticals, Cainiao Network Technology Co., Ltd. (菜鸟网络), Cisco Systems, Fanstang, FunPlus Games, Google, Honeywell, Innovation Works Limited, Kuaidi Dache (快的打车), Newport Corporation, PharmaLegacy, Polycom, RealD, Samsung, SeaWorld, Sigma Designs, Smarter Micro, SMIC and SunSun Lighting.
+Over the years, Mr. Williams has represented private and public companies across many industries, including Alibaba, Alipay (支付宝(中国)网络技术有限公司), Ant Financial Services (蚂蚁金融服务), Acorn International, Autodesk, BCD Semiconductor, Bridge Pharmaceuticals, Cachet Hotels, Cainiao Network Technology Co., Ltd. (菜鸟网络), Cisco Systems, Fanstang, FunPlus Games, Google, Grab, Hanson Robotics, Honeywell, Innovation Works Limited, Kuaidi Dache (快的打车), Newport Corporation, PharmaLegacy, Polycom, RealD, Samsung, SeaWorld, Sigma Designs, Smarter Micro, SMIC and SunSun Lighting.

 Mr. Williams has also represented venture capital and private equity funds, including Angelvest, Chengwei Ventures, DFJ Dragon Ventures, Fidelity, GSR Ventures, Granite Global Ventures, KPCB China, Lakeside Ventures, Sequoia Capital, Qiming Ventures, Softbank China Venture Capital, IFC, JAFCO, Vantage Point Venture Partners, and Advanced Technology Ventures, in connection with portfolio investments and other transactions as well as investment banks, including Credit Suisse First Boston, JMP Securities, Morgan Stanley, and UBS, in connection with public offerings.

-Mr. Williams also has represented both buyers and sellers in a large number of M&A transactions, including: Alibaba in its acquisition of CNZZ and various other companies; Kuaidi Dache (快的打车) in its acquisition of Da Huang Feng (大黄蜂); Kingstone Semiconductor in its acquisition by Amtech Systems; Focus Media in its acquisition of CGEN; Autodesk in its acquisition of Discreet Logic, Buzzsaw, and other companies; Equator in its acquisition by Pixelworks; PeoplePC in its acquisition by Earthlink; Polycom in its acquisition of PictureTel and other companies; Caretta Integrated Circuits in its acquisition by Cirrus Logic; Xicor in its acquisition by Intersil; Zeevo in its acquisition by Broadcom; and Google in multiple transactions in China.
+Mr. Williams has also represented both buyers and sellers in a large number of M&A transactions, including: Alibaba in its acquisition of CNZZ and various other companies; FunPlus in the sale of DianDian mobile game business to Century Huatong Group (世纪华通), Kuaidi Dache (快的打车) in its acquisition of Da Huang Feng (大黄蜂); Kingstone Semiconductor in its acquisition by Amtech Systems; Focus Media in its acquisition of CGEN; Autodesk in its acquisition of Discreet Logic, Buzzsaw, and other companies; Equator in its acquisition by Pixelworks; PeoplePC in its acquisition by Earthlink; Polycom in its acquisition of PictureTel and other companies; Caretta Integrated Circuits in its acquisition by Cirrus Logic; Xicor in its acquisition by Intersil; Zeevo in its acquisition by Broadcom; and Google in multiple transactions in China.

-- Co-chair, Legal Committee, The American Chamber of Commerce in Shanghai
+- Co-chair, Legal Committee, The American Chamber of Commerce in Shanghai, from 2010 to 2016, and current vice-chair